Elmo Tanner: Ted Weems Orchestra and "Heartaches"

-The delayed success of "Heartaches"
+Delayed success of "Heartaches"

-“Heartaches”, composed by Al Hoffman and John Klenner in 1931, was recorded as an unusual half-rumba, half washboard rhythm.
+"Heartaches", composed by Al Hoffman and John Klenner in 1931, was recorded as an unusual half-rumba, half washboard rhythm.
 In 1933, RCA Victor had assigned the recording of the song to Ted Weems and his Orchestra, and wanted it recorded quickly.
 Weems and his band had time for only one rehearsal before recording the song.
 Initially, Weems did not like the song; he decided to omit the lyrics by way of having Tanner whistle instead.
 While running through the song at rehearsal, someone thought of trying it with a faster tempo than initially written.
 It was not a large seller, and the master was filed away.
 In 1938, Weems was now signed to Decca Records and was preparing to make another record.
 When someone had forgotten to assign a song for the "B" side of the record, Weems and Tanner made another recording of "Heartaches"; the Decca version was not any more successful than the Victor recording had been five years earlier.

 In 1947, a young disc jockey in Charlotte, North Carolina, who worked the overnight shift had brought some older records to work with him.
 He chose one at random and put it on the turntable.
 Immediately after the record was broadcast, the radio station's telephones began ringing with people asking about the song and requesting to hear it again.
 By afternoon, the city's music stores were calling the radio station, asking where they could order copies of "Heartaches".
 Both RCA Victor and Decca reissued their respective recordings of "Heartaches" by Weems and Tanner for sale in the southern United States.
 As disc jockeys in other parts of the country began obtaining copies of the record and playing it, the demand for "Heartaches" went from coast to coast.
 This older recording went to the top of all the main charts in 1947, including sales, juke box play, and airplay.